passagemath/passagemath/src/doc/en/installation/source.rst

    correctly.
    Note that this should have been already automatically tested during the build process.
-   If the above is not displayed (e.g., if you get a massive traceback), please report the problem, e.g., at https://groups.google.com/group/sage-support.

    After Sage has started, try a simple command: